-At the same time, she’s angling her face towards the camera 3/4ths of the way.
+At the same time, she’s angling her face toward the camera 3/4ths of the way.

 This changes the way the light hits her face in the shot, and accentuates away from one of her most gorgeous features: her eyes! 👀

 Boom!
-In her after selfie, Alisa is serving us major smolder with two slight angle changes.
-She’s positioned the camera level with her eyes, and tilted her chin at a slight angle.
+In her after selfie, Alisa is serving us a major smolder with two slight angle changes.
+She’s positioned the camera level with her eyes and tilted her chin at a slight angle.

 Completely different look, right?
 Now you can see her eyes and the planes of her face are highlighted in all the right ways.

-Here’s how to test all of your angles:
+Here’s how to test all of your angles for perfect Instagram pictures: